-Some men experience soreness and tenderness for a number of weeks after their vasectomy, and in these cases there are certain types of exercise that might cause discomfort or pain.
+Some men experience soreness and tenderness for several weeks after their vasectomy, and in these cases, certain types of exercise might cause discomfort or pain.
 In these situations, it’s probably best to avoid biking, jogging, or any activity that shakes or puts extra pressure on the testicles.

 Jobs requiring physical labor

 If your job involves any sort of physical labor, you need to let your doctor know.
 In most cases, the doctor will recommend taking extra time off or finding lighter duty work to do during the recovery period.

 Regardless of how long it’s been since you’ve had a vasectomy, you need to use common sense and listen to what your body is telling you.
 If you still feel sore after a week, do yourself a favor and take it easy until you feel normal again.

 References and further readingVasectomy-Information.com has a strict sourcing policy.
 We rely on evidence-based medicine, peer-reviewed studies, reputable clinical journals, and medical associations.
 Learn more about how we ensure our content is accurate and up-to-date by reading our editorial policy.

 - Vasectomy.
 Mayo Clinic.
 Published February 14, 2019. https://www.mayoclinic.org/tests-procedures/vasectomy/about/pac-20384580